onep1xel/TheAccessAgency/content/work/mornington-peninsula-grants-for-accessibility.md

   background:  "#253148"
   color: light # light dark muted
   heading: Mornington Peninsula Shire - Grants for Better Accessibility
-  text: What does access mean to small and medium businesses and how can you encourage more of it?
+  text: What does access mean to business - and how can adoption be encouraged?

 - block: text
   background:  "#E8E8E8"
   content: |-

-    #### Challenge
+    Mornington Peninsula Shire believes strongly in access and inclusion.
+Virginia Richardson, heading up the area, is a long-time advocate, Universal Design professional and champion of inclusion.
+The council grants were available for business to improve their access – physical and virtual – but how to get word out?
+And what does accessibility mean to local traders?

-    How does a Tourism organisation talk about access and inclusion at an event in a way that is authentic, energised and broad reaching?
-They commission someone with a disability to cover it.
+    The Access Agency worked with the Mornington Peninsula Shire Disability Advisory Committee (DAC), ‘MP Business’ members and local council to see what messaging would cut through to encourage submissions.

-    #### Process
+    We needed to tap into a trader/operator mindset to see what resonated.
+Several sessions were held with the DAC and Council until the script for an explanatory video was developed.

-    Visit Victoria/Visit Melbourne contacted The Access Agency to cover AbilityFest for their social media.
-AbilityFest - organised by the Dylan Alcott Foundation and untitled group – is Australia’s first and only completely accessible outdoor festival music festival.
-Ryan spoke with Dylan, volunteers and attendees at the festival conveying the excitement, scale and philosophy of the Event.
+    The video was accompanied by three access checklists – created by Virginia - to enable businesses to self-assess.

-    #### Result
+    The video was shared on social media, and through digital channels – leading to the checklists and to the grant applications.

-    A video sequence was edited down to 14 stories that captured the day – from anticipation, to the practical accessibility through to the late night climax and fireworks.
-The piece also showcased other live music options throughout Melbourne – providing options all year round for those with access needs.
+    Not only did the community of businesses respond to the funding opportunities, they also developed an understanding of how access can help business efforts in the future.

 - block: images